svgeesus/ondesModulaire/offsets/offsets.md

 ### Trimmed inputs

 Gain error: depends on resolution of trimmer movement (depends on manual dexterity, backlash, drift over time) and especially, depends on tempco of the gain divider chain.
-Re-trimmin as temperature changes is likely.
+Re-trimming as temperature changes is likely.
 Front-mounted trimmers allows trimming at equilibrium case temperature.

 ### CV mixer